raspberrypilearning/comic-character/en/step_3.md

 --- /code ---

+--- /task ---

+--- task ---

 **Click Run**
 + You might expect to see the summary section.
 However, the `display` property for the `#summary-section` selector has been set to `none`, so it is hidden.
-Next, you will add a button that can run JavaScript code to show it.

 --- collapse ---